 Or, you can assign all the test cases in a test suite to multiple testers.
 This is useful for acceptance testing.

 After you select the testers, you can email them so they know the tests are ready for them to run.
-(You only need a Basic license to run tests from Visual Studio Online.)
+(You just need Basic access to run tests from Visual Studio Team Services.)

 Try this next